tudelft3d/bag3d/docs/source/quality.rst

 Esri's 3D BAG
 --------------

 The GIS software company Esri offers open data set which is based on the BAG and AHN too (eg. `provinces <https://hub.arcgis.com/items/esrinl-content::bag-3-d-provincies-1>`_.
 However, it is not clear whether the height information is still relevant for each building, neither it is stated what the top surface in the model relates to in the real world.
+These properties make the data set unsuitable for noise simulations for example.

 .. include:: ahn.rst